Discover the world through travel & beyond!

 For a delectable Creole brunch, take your brood to Brennan's.
 A meal here feels special indeed.

-Parents, who are so inclined, can start their day with a Cajun Bloody Mary or a Sparkling Blueberry Cocktail made with Louisiana blueberries, sparkling wine, and thyme.
-Begin your meal with a Baked Apple served with oatmeal pecan raisin crumble, brown sugar glaze, and sweetened crème fraîche.
+Parents who are so inclined can start their day with a Cajun Bloody Mary or a Sparkling Blueberry Cocktail made with Louisiana blueberries, sparkling wine, and thyme.

 Eggs Hussarde at Brennan's brunch in New Orleans